-Acupuncture is a natural, safe and effective ways to restore health and vitality.
+Acupuncture is a natural, safe and effective way to restore health and vitality.

-Acupuncture is a treatment that is based on Traditional Chinese Medicine which is simply a holistic form of health care used to balance the mind, body and spirit.
+Acupuncture is a treatment modality rooted in Traditional Chinese Medicine (TCM) which is simply a holistic form of health care used to balance the mind and body, to restore function.

 The core of Chinese Medicine is Qi (chee), which is the natural energy that flows throughout our body.
 It flows through specific pathways, called meridians, each connected to a specific organ or gland that governs particular bodily functions.
 Achieving the proper balance and flow of Qi creates health and wellness, and maintains the dynamic balance of yin and yang.
 It is said that “when Qi is abundant and free flowing health prevails”, and “when Qi is excessive, deficient, or blocked disease may prevail.”